michael71/Lanbahn-Spark/README.md

 Lanbahn-Spark
 =============

-Lanbahn software for controlling Spark.io cores - see http://www.lanbahn.net/spark
+Lanbahn software for controlling model railroad accessory decoders with Spark.io cores - see http://www.lanbahn.net/spark

 <h2>Installation:</h2>
 <pre>1) copy all files in a directory